HelikarLab/FastqToGeneCounts/docs/pages/fastq/fastq_running.md

 3. Executing the workflow

 ## (Optional) Using Screen
 Unfortunately, Snakemake does not offer a method of closing the terminal while keeping the jobs running.
-This makes sense, as the main `snakemake --profile slurm` command is tied directly to the main terminal process.
+This makes sense, as the main `snakemake --profile cluster` command is tied directly to the main terminal process.
 To overcome this, we will simply start a Screen session.
 This allows us to close the main terminal window, while keeping our SSH connection/instance alive.

 [Read more about Screen here](https://stackoverflow.com/questions/40527629/)